QData/TextAttack/README.md

 ### Attacks and Papers Implemented ("Attack Recipes")

-We include attack recipes which build an attack such that only one command line argument has to be passed.
-To run an attack recipes, run `python -m textattack --recipe [recipe_name]`
+We include attack recipes which implement attacks from the literature.
+You can list attack recipes using `textattack list attack-recipes`.

+To run an attack recipe: `textattack attack --recipe [recipe_name]`

 The first are for classification tasks, like sentiment classification and entailment:
 - **alzantot**: Genetic algorithm attack from (["Generating Natural Language Adversarial Examples" (Alzantot et al., 2018)](https://arxiv.org/abs/1804.07998)).